-Now accepting reservations up to 30 days in advance.
-See below for details on reduced services.
+The campground is open and accepting reservations up to 30 days in advance.
+See below for details on reduced services due to Covid-19.

 Yes.
 You will need to check in with a ranger at the campground booth prior to leaving your car in the 'B' Loop overflow parking lot.
 You will need to purchase a day pass for every day you will be parked here or have an annual pass for your car.